Fallcon-Studio/VaultSearch/README.md

    ```bash
    vaultsearch search "invoice 2024"
    ```
-   The top-ranked results (by score) are printed as JSON documents containing the file path and indexed contents.
+   The top-ranked results (by score) are printed as a human-readable list that includes the rank, score, relative path (if it lives under your configured root), and a highlighted text snippet.

 ## Configuration
 The tool stores configuration and index data using your OS-specific directories (provided by the `directories` crate).
 On most systems you can find:
 - `config.toml` under the user configuration directory (e.g., `~/.config/vaultsearch`).
 - Index data under the user local data directory (e.g., `~/.local/share/vaultsearch/index`).
+These are separate directories: the configuration file is not stored alongside the Tantivy index.

 You can edit `config.toml` manually if you need to change the root or index location, or rerun `vaultsearch init` with a different `--root` to recreate it.